 Note: Make sure you are well equipped with your supplies for the Beach.
 Carry plenty of drinking water, sunscreen, beach towel, food and sunshades (canopy).

 Swimming at Murray Beach Jervis Bay

 There are secure parking lots available near the beaches and you have to take walking tracks to get to Murray Beach.
-Hymns beach is very close to residential streets and easily accessible from the streets.
+Hyams beach is very close to residential streets and easily accessible from the streets.